markschl/seqtool/doc/_desc.md

 The following run time comparison of diffferent tasks aims to give a quick overview but is not comprehensive by any means.
 Comparisons to a selection of other tools/toolsets are shown if there exists an equivalent operation.
-For all commands, a 1.1 Gb FASTQ file containing 1.73 billion Illumina reads of 150-500 bp length was used.
+For all commands, a 1.1 Gb FASTQ file containing 1.73 million Illumina reads of 150-500 bp length was used.
 They were run on a Mac Pro (Mid 2010, 2.8 GHz Quad-Core Intel Xeon, OS X 10.9) ([script](https://github.com/markschl/seqtool/blob/master/scripts/time.sh)).